JatinChaudhary0319/Portflio-Website/README.md

 <h1 align="center">Portfolio Website</h1>

 ## About Project:
-A landing page using HTML and CSS for completion of task 2 at Oasis Infobyte Internship.
+A portfolio website using HTML and CSS for completion of task 2 at Oasis Infobyte Internship.

 ## Screenshot On Going Live